 Sole or multi-authored monographs or books may be nominated for the Christine M Alder Book Prize but only one Prize will be given every two years to be shared amongst all authors.
 Recipients must be residents of either Australia or New Zealand and be financial members of the Australian and New Zealand Society of Criminology at the time the Prize is awarded.
 Nominated monographs or books must have been published by a commercial publisher between 1 November 2012 and 1 January 2015

 Nominations for the Prize must be sent to the ANZSOC Secretary by 1 April 2015 and enclose three hard copies of the monograph or book which, on completion of judging, will be retained by the Judges of the Prize.
 Three judges for the Prize will be chosen by the President of ANZSOC and are ineligible for the Prize in the year of their appointment.
 Previous winners of the Prize are eligible to be nominated in subsequent years.
 Nominations for the Prize must be endorsed by two financial members of the Society and authors may only be nominated in respect of one monograph or book in any given year.
 Current ANZSOC Officers and Committee members are ineligible to receive the Prize during the term of their office, although past Officers and Committee members may be considered.

-The winning monograph or book will be acknowledged with a plaque presented at the Society's 2015 Conference to be held in Tasmania and $500 in total will be provided to go towards travel and registration to attend this Conference, to be shared amongst all authors.
+The winning monograph or book will be acknowledged with a plaque presented at the Society's 2015 Conference to be held in Adelaide and $500 in total will be provided to go towards travel and registration to attend this Conference, to be shared amongst all authors.